#3037

 Does the Heckeldex have every Heckel Bassoon serial number?

-Heckeldex uses serial number tables sourced from Edith Reiter's 'Wilhelm Heckel, Six Generations Dedicated to Music' and other factory logs to determine what bassoons made it into circulation, and which ones did not.
-Our records are only current through the early 16XXX's, so new instruments may require manual entry into the database.
+Heckeldex uses serial number tables sourced from Edith Reiter's book and other factory logs to determine what serial numbers made it into circulation, and which ones did not.
+Our records are only current through the early 16000's, so new instruments require manual entry into the database.

 Is there a way to filter out bassoons with no data on them?

 Yes.
-Actually, bassoons with no data are filtered out by default, but you can switch the toggle at the top of the page that says "show all bassoons", and that will turn off the filter and show all data, even serial numbers with no known data
+Bassoons with no data are filtered out by default, but you can switch the toggle at the top of the page that says "show all bassoons", and that will turn off the filter and show all data, even serial numbers with no known data

-Our most frequently asked question is “Why do you often see Heckels listed for sale with serial numbers blocked out in ‘XXXX’ format?” (e.g. 6XXX, or 1213X).
-The destination of blurring out Heckel serial numbers is unknown, but it stems directly from online instrument sales in the late 90’s.
-Sellers on bassoon forums would post instruments for sale publicly while also including their home address, personal email, and other contact information.
-This was an era where not everyone had an email address, and some people still preferred to write physical letters with which to contact sellers.
-Unfortunately, a number of bassoons were stolen as a result of sellers giving away their personal information to strangers.
-Going forward, some forums required sellers to blur out their instruments' serial numbers to protect information which may have already been leaked.
+Our most frequently asked question is “Why do you often see Heckels listed for sale with serial numbers blocked out in ‘XXXX’ format?” (e.g. 6XXX, or 82XX) The origin of blurring Heckel serial numbers stems from online instrument sales in the 90’s.
+Sellers on bassoon forums such as bassoon.org posted instruments for sale to the public along with their home address, phone number, and personal email.
+Unfortunately, a handful of bassoons were stolen due to sellers giving away their personal information to strangers.
+Going forward, some forums required sellers to blur their instrument serial numbers to protect possibly compromised infromation.

-Today, fortunately, publishing your personal instrument’s serial number is certifiably safe, and can not be traced to you in any capacity.
-As an extra precautionary measure, the Heckeldex still will not publish any information that suggests the current ownership or location of a particular instrument.
-Some consigners still prefer to list instruments simply as “-XXX” instruments to generate interest in bassoons of a particularly desirable serial number range.
+There is no inherent danger in listing the serial number of a Heckel bassoon.
+As an extra precautionary measure, Heckeldex will not publish any information that suggests current ownership or location of a particular instrument.
+Some consigment websites still list instruments as “-XXX” to generate interest in bassoons of a particularly desirable serial number range.
+There is no other rational reason to hide your bassoon's serial number.